fog/fog/lib/fog/rackspace/docs/auto_scale.md

 ## Fog Abstractions

 Fog provides both a **model** and **request** abstraction.
-The request abstraction provides the most efficient interface and the model abstraction wraps the request abstraction to provide a convenient `ActiveModel` like interface.
+The request abstraction provides the most efficient interface and the model abstraction wraps the request abstraction to provide a convenient `ActiveModel`-like interface.

 ### Request Layer